panpf/zoomimage/README.md

 Translations: [简体中文](README_zh.md)

-ZoomImage is a library designed for Compose Multiplatform and Android View for gesture scale viewing of images.
+ZoomImage is an gesture zoom viewing of images library specially designed for Compose Multiplatform and Android View.
 It has the following features and functions:

 * `Compose Multiplatform`.
 Support for Compose Multiplatform, which can be used on Android, macOS, Windows, Linux and other platforms